+In this section we show the results of experiments using the testbed described above.
 For each application server type, we conducted two types of experiments.
 The first consisted of manually submitting 10 requests to the application server.
-This was used to measure the average transfer time, query response time, and throughput.
+This was used to measure the average file transfer time, query response time, and throughput.
 The second consisted of automatically submitting 30 requests to the application server, in sequence with no think time.
-This process was used to measure the average and maximum CPU utilization of the AVPS engine.
+This process was used to measure the average, minimum, and maximum CPU utilization of the AVPS engine.
+All results include 95% confidence intervals.

 The manual experiments considered the following four scenarios: (1) No AVPS, client and application servers are connected to a 1000-Mbps switch.
 (2) Client and server are connected to the AVPS but the engine is disabled, traffic is only being bridged.
 (3) The AVPS is enabled and no rules match the traffic (either because no policies are loaded or because the loaded policies do not trigger a violation).
 (4) The AVPS is enabled, detects a violation on all rules checked, and generates an alert, which is stored in a database.
 However, the AVPS is configured not to block the traffic.
-It should be noted that case (4) above is the one that generates the largest possible overhead because all rules generate a violation, an unlikely event in practice, and traffic flowing through the AVPS is not decreased due to matching offending requests.
+It should be noted that case (4) above is the one that generates the largest possible overhead because all rules generate a violation, an unlikely event in practice, and traffic flowing through the AVPS is not decreased due to blocking offending requests.
 Thus, all results presented in what follows for scenario (4) represent a worstcase performance scenario.

-The automated experiments were used to measure average and maximum CPU utilization of the AVPS engine and consider the following four scenarios: (1) Same as (2) above.
-(2) Same as (3) above.
-(3) Same as (4) above.
-(4) Same as (4) above but the AVPS is configured to block the traffic.
-Case (3) above is also a worst-case performance scenario for the reasons outlined above.
+The automated experiments were used to measure average and maximum CPU utilization of the AVPS engine and consider the following four scenarios: (1) Same as scenario (2) above.
+(2) Same as scenario (3) above.
+(3) Same as scenario (4) above.
+(4) Same as scenario (4) above but the AVPS is configured to block the traffic.
+Case (3) above is also a worstcase performance scenario for the reasons outlined above.
 Case (4), the blocking case, is the ideal operational situation.
 In that case, blocked traffic does not contribute to network and application server load.

-The FTP results are discussed in what follows.
-Table I shows, the measured results for the average throughput (in KB/sec) and average transfer time (in msec) for 10 manually
+1) FTP Results: The FTP results are discussed in what follows.
+Table I shows the measured results for the average throughput (in KB/sec) and average transfer time (in msec) for alert tcp any any \rightarrow FTPserver any (classtype:attempteduser; msg:"Snortinline Autonomic FTP event";content: "appserver";nocase;sid:2;)